puppetlabs/puppetlabs-sshkeys_core/README.md

 }
 ```

-To manage a known hosts file entry:
+To manage a known hosts file entry, use the following code:

 ```
 sshkey { 'github.com':